oracle-livelabs/converged/obaas/check-processing/check-processing.md

     commit;</copy>
     ```

-   Now connect as the `account` user and create the queues by executing these statements (replace `[TNS-ENTRY]` with your environment information):
+   Now connect as the `account` user and create the queues by executing these statements (replace `[TNS-ENTRY]` with your environment information).
+You can get the TNS Entries by executing `SHOW TNS` in the the sql shell:

     ```sql
     connect account/Welcome1234##@[TNS-ENTRY];